-Despite its importance, many companies don’t address WFH document shredding in their information security policies or staff training.
-For example, 42% of small business owners don’t have a policy for how to properly store and dispose of confidential information when employees work offsite.
+Despite its importance, many companies don’t address WFH document disposal in their information security policies or staff training.
+For example, 45% of small business owners don’t have a policy for how to properly store and dispose of confidential information when employees work offsite.
+And even if they do have a policy, only four out of ten believe their employees strictly follow it.
 The statistics are similar for training.
-Over quarter (30%) of C-suite leaders and more than 50% of small business owners reported having no regular employee training on information security procedures or policies.
+Nearly one-quarter of C-suite leaders and more than 50% of small business owners don’t offer regular training on information security policies or procedures.

-There are a several options available for people looking to securely dispose of paper documents to maintain information security of their business and personal information.
+There are a number of options available for people looking to securely dispose of paper documents to maintain information security of their business and personal information.

 - One-time pick-up services.
 Work with a company that can come to you and pick up your bags and boxes of confidential material, guaranteeing its security once it leaves your home.
 After documents are fully shredded at a secure shredding facility, ensure you receive a Certificate of Destruction that verifies the documents were properly handled and destroyed.
 Not only can you use this service to dispose of sensitive work materials, but also any personal papers, such as old tax returns, credit card receipts, legal documents, and more.